protoblock/protoblock/README.md

 #Satoshi Fantasy
+A distributed autonomous fantasy football players only market.

 ##Fantasy Name
 Fantasy Names are mined into existence in a separate proof-of-work blockchain similar to bitnames for [BitShares](https://github.com/InvictusInnovations/BitShares).
 A fantasy name is an alias to your public key that corresponds to your private "wallet" key.